 Excited about your upcoming holiday or vacation?
-Plans are made, flights are booked, hotel reservations confirmed.
+Plans are made, flights are booked, and hotel reservations confirmed.
 You can’t take precious goods or possessions with you and you want to come home to everything being as it was when you left.
 So, what do you do to keep your house safe and secure while you are away?
 Here is a list of recommended ways for preparing your home for a vacation.

 There are a couple of important points of view on this topic from your local police services and your home insurance agent.